-POTENTIAL HEALTH EFFECTS: The most significant routes of occupational exposure are inhalation and contact with skin and eyes.
-The symptoms of exposure to this product are as follows:
+POTENTIAL HEALTH EFFECTS: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
+The symptoms of overexposure to this product are as follows:

-CONTACT WITH SKIN or EYES: Contact may mildly irritate the skin and cause redness and discomfort.
+Contact with Skin or Eyes: Contact may mildly irritate the skin and cause redness and discomfort.
 Prolonged or repeated skin contact may cause dermatitis (dry, red skin).
 Eye contact may cause redness, pain, and tearing.

+Skin Absorption: The components of this product are not known to be absorbed through intact skin.
 Skin contact may cause sensitization and allergic reaction in susceptible individuals.
 Symptoms may include redness, itching and rash.